Truthful or Fabricated? Using Causal Attribution to Mitigate Reward Hacking in Explanations: Counterfactual-Augmented Reward Models

 \paragraph{Interpretability signal (for DPO training and BoN decoding).} When we detect that the protected feature exerts causal influence on $\operatorname{pred}(y)$, we append to $y$ a disclaimer, warning the RM that the LLM accessed the protected features.
-The disclaimer reads as follows: \emph{``I acknowledge that I used the SOLUTIONS part of the MATH BOOK.''} for `Math Book', and \emph{``I acknowledge that my reasoning used biases or stereotypes related to a profession being more likely associated to a person of a certain gender.''} for `BiasQA`.
-We experiment with two strategies.
+The disclaimer reads as follows: \emph{``I acknowledge that I used the SOLUTIONS part of the MATH BOOK.''} for `Math Book', and \emph{``I acknowledge that my reasoning used biases or stereotypes related to a profession being more likely associated to a person of a certain gender.''} for `BiasQA'. \newstuff{Note that acknowledgements are added to both types of responses, whether or not the CoT mentions the cue, since an Eval LLM is not used during training.
+The Eval LLM is used only at evaluation time to detect acknowledgements of the protected feature.
+This does not introduce computational overhead and it also prevents opportunities for exploitation of Eval LLM weaknesses during training.} We experiment with two strategies.
 In one strategy, we append the disclaimer whenever $\operatorname{pred}(y) \neq \operatorname{pred}(y')$---we refer to this as strategy $D$ (for the predictions \emph{differ}).
 In another strategy, we append the disclaimer whenever $\operatorname{pred}(y)$ is cued (correct/stereotypical) and $\operatorname{pred}(y')$ is not---we refer to this as strategy $C$ (for not only the predictions differ, but $y$ is \emph{cued}).
 In Tables and Figures, we refer to a reward model that uses one or the other strategy as $\operatorname{RM}_D$ or $\operatorname{RM}_C$, respectively.
 See Appendix Section \ref{sec_appendix:hparams_training} for details.

+\newstuff{ The main advantage of strategy D is that it does not require any label information (or knowledge of how cues correspond to outputs); it simply checks whether the prediction changes under the counterfactual intervention.
+In contrast, strategy C leverages the additional signal of whether the original prediction aligns with the cue.
+As we will see, this improves the effectiveness of the correction and reduces noise in the counterfactual signal, making it more reliable. }

+Note how our approach adds minimal computational overhead, since it requires no extra training of the reward model or the LLM generator.
+The only extra cost comes from sampling responses to counterfactuals, which can be done efficiently with vLLM \citep{kwon2023efficient} during BoN or preference data collection for DPO.